 Cut and prepare kale leaves: To remove the stem, lay a kale stem flat on a cutting board and cut on either side of the stem, separating the leaves from the stem.
 Alternatively, Fold the leaf and cut along the stem.
 Tear the leaves in small pieces.

-Rinse Kale: Rinse kale leaves and shake off excess water using a salad spinner, or by spreading and air drying them on a kitchen towel.
+Rinse Kale: Rinse kale leaves and shake off excess water using a salad spinner or by spreading and air drying them on a kitchen towel.

-Season kale: In a large mixing bowl, add kale leaves and toss with olive oil, salt, and black pepper, or seasoning of choice.
+Season kale: In a large mixing bowl, add kale leaves and toss with olive oil, salt, black pepper, or seasoning of choice.

 Air Fry Kale Chips: Spread the kale in the fryer basket without overlapping too much.
 Depending on the size of your air fryer, you may need to do this in 2-3 batches.